communitiesuk/funding-service-design-post-award-data-store/README.md

 `flask db migrate`
 `flask run`

+## Updating database migrations
+Whenever you make changes to database models, please run:
+`flask db migrate`
+This will create the migration files for your changes in ./db/migrations.
+Please then commit and push these to github so that the migrations will be run in the pipelines to correctly upgrade the deployed db instances with your changes.

 ## SQLite configuration

 By default, the SQLite DB will be held in memory and will not persist.
 To use a persisting file-based SQLite DB, set the